-The outer gates are unlocked at 8:40 and locked at 9.10am, doors open at 8:50 and staff supervise children.
-Gates are unlocked at 3.10pm.
-The gates to nursery are unlocked at 12:25 pm by a member of the school office to allow parents access to the walkway into Foundation Stage.
+The outer gates are locked at 9.10am and unlocked at 3.00pm.
+The gates to nursery are unlocked at 11:40 am and by a member of the school office to allow parents access to the walkway into Foundation Stage.
+These gates are locked at 1PM.